kwant-dbg/CodeJudge/README.md

 ### Kubernetes

+## Kubernetes Deployment

-Kubernetes manifests for core services are in `kubernetes/deploy/`.
+Sample Kubernetes manifests for some services are in `kubernetes/deploy/`:
+- `plagiarism-service.yaml` - Plagiarism detection worker
+- `submissions-service.yaml` - Submission handling service

+For production Kubernetes deployment, you'll need to create manifests for all services and configure:
+- ConfigMaps for environment variables
+- Secrets for database and Redis credentials
+- Services for internal communication
+- Ingress for external access
 Apply them to any compatible cluster:

 ```bash